-The Centre offers graduate programs leading to the award of the degree of Master of Engineering Science or Master of Applied Science and supervision for the degree of Doctor of Philosophy.
-The Masters' programs are organized around a group of compulsory subjects, elective subjects and a project or research project which is supervised in one of the schools associated with the Centre.
+The Centre offers graduate programs leading to the award of the degree of Master of Engineering Science or Master of Applied Science or to the Graduate Diploma in Remote Sensing in addition to supervision for the degree of Doctor of Philosophy.
+The Masters' and Graduate Diploma programs are organized around a group of compulsory subjects, elective subjects and a project or research project which is supervised in one of the schools associated with the Centre.
 The Centre also offers a range of research consultative services and short courses, and its facilities include a sophisticated image analysis system.

-Further information regarding courses and the activites of the Centre is available from the Director, Dr John Richards.
+Further information regarding courses and the activities of the Centre is available from the Director, Dr John Richards.
 Telephone 662 3002.